AntoniFabioni/Image-Processing/README.md

 # Image-Processing
 Powerful ways to play with pixels!
-This repo may require some tricks to get working properly! :)
+This repo may require some tricks to get working properly simce ityvery experimemtal! :)